Diana Fleischman: Career

-Fleischman was a lecturer in the department of psychology at the University of Portsmouth from 2011 to 2020.
-She currently works at the University of New Mexico.
+Fleischman was a postdoctoral research associate at the Centre for Women's Mood Disorders at the University of North Carolina.
+She collaborated with the centre's director, David Rubinow, and Susan Girdler, on a project that documented changes in women's behaviors and moods during different stages of their menstrual cycle.
+She was a lecturer in the department of psychology at the University of Portsmouth from 2011 to 2020.
+She is a research assistant professor in the department of psychology at the University of New Mexico.

 One of her findings covered in the press is that disgust inhibits sexual arousal in women more than fear.
 In addition to academic publications and lectures, she also gives public lectures and writes articles for laypeople.

-Fleischman is the host of the Aporia, which belongs to the far-right Human Diversity Foundation.

-In August 2020, she started a blog at Psychology Today called How to Train Your Boyfriend, the same title as a book she is writing.
+In 2018, she was a speaker at Humanists UK's annual celebration of Darwin Day.
+In August 2020, she started a blog at Psychology Today, called How to Train Your Boyfriend, the same title as a book she is writing.

+Fleischman is one of the hosts of the Aporia podcast, which is owned by the Human Diversity Foundation.
+She is also a contributor to the Aporia magazine, which describes itself as refusing to "cower beneath the god of political correctness".